Our Organisation Search Quick Links

 National Afforestation Model (AFFOR)

-The AFFOR project develops a comprehensive national-level modelling framework to evaluate the (private) timber returns and public (social) impacts on forest carbon sequestration and forest biodiversity of converting agricultural land to;
+The primary objective of the project is to provide information for farmers, advisers and policy makers on the relative trade-offs of planting different forest types.
+The AFFOR project develops a comprehensive national forest modelling framework to evaluate the (private) timber returns and public (social) impacts on forest carbon sequestration and forest biodiversity of converting agricultural land in Ireland to:

-1. A fast-growing conifer forest (Sitka spruce)
+• A fast-growing conifer forest (Sitka spruce)

-2. A fast-growing broadleaf forest (Birch)
+• A fast-growing broadleaf forest (birch)

-3. A slow-growing broadleaf (Oak) forest in Ireland
+• A slow-growing broadleaf (oak) forest

 Combining bioeconomic modelling, carbon accounting, forest and agricultural biodiversity assessments and a value chain analysis of the impact of afforestation in the local economy, AFFOR provides a robust, farm-level evidence base to inform afforestation policies aligned with Ireland’s climate, biodiversity, and rural development objectives.

 The model integrates detailed microdata from the Teagasc National Farm Survey (NFS), forest growth and yield data, carbon price trajectories, and biodiversity expert assessments to quantify trade-offs and synergies across economic, environmental, and social dimensions.
-AFFOR supports targeted, evidence-based policy design to accelerate afforestation and enhance its contribution to national and EU climate and biodiversity goals.

 Background

-Farm forests can sequester carbon, enhance biodiversity and deliver ecosystem services while also providing economic opportunities for landowners.
-However, Ireland’s annual afforestation rates have declined significantly since 2010.
+Afforestation is central to Ireland’s climate change mitigation strategy, EU Green Deal targets, and the EU Forest Strategy’s ambition to plant 3 billion trees by 2030.
+Farm forests can sequester carbon, enhance biodiversity and deliver multiple ecosystem services while also providing economic opportunities for landowners.
+However, Ireland’s annual afforestation rates have declined significantly since 2010, jeopardising climate and biodiversity targets.

-Project Aims
+Project aims

 • Develop a national afforestation model that integrates private economic returns, carbon sequestration values and biodiversity outcomes.